VAUDE: Corporate social responsibility and environmental protection

 In 2014, VAUDE published its first corporate responsibility report established in accordance with the guidelines of the Global Reporting Initiative.

 Since 2010, the company is a member of the Fair Wear Foundation, an organisation which is seeking to improve working conditions in the textile industry.
 To ensure a manufacturing process which is as environmentally friendly and safe as possible, VAUDE applies the bluesign production standard.
 The company headquarter in Tettnang is climate neutral.

 In 2015, VAUDE was one of six companies nominated for the Financial Times' Boldness in Business Award in the category Corporate Responsibility/Environment.
 At the end of the year, VAUDE has won the first place in the category Germany's Most Sustainable Brand of the German Sustainability Award.
-VAUDE obtained numerous further awards in the area of environmental protection and sustainability.

 Regional activities include the running of the company-owned creche for about 30 children, and the take over of the local public swimming pool, to save it from being closed.

 VAUDE recommends and is a reseller of Nikwax detergents and waterproofing products which are environmentally friendly because they are water-based, solvent-free and fluorocarbon-free (without the GHS09: Environmental hazard symbol).

 Largely adhering to the Economy for the Common Good, VAUDE publishes an additional balance sheet based on its criteria.

 In 2019, VAUDE was among the first batch of companies to obtain the newly created Green Button which is an official certificate bestowed by the German government to indicate high ecological and social standards.

 The company is a supporter of the foundation Development and Climate Alliance which helps companies and other organisations in becoming climate neutral.
 The company has achieved complete climate neutrality at the beginning of 2022.

+VAUDE applies a company-wide environmental management system that is audited by EMAS, the European Union's Eco-Management and Audit Scheme.
+As part of its climate goals, VAUDE has committed to achieving Net Zero emissions by 2040 under the Science Based Targets initiative.

 VAUDE Academy

-The VAUDE Academy for sustainable business offers consulting services to companies that want to become more sustainable or develop a sustainble business.
+The VAUDE Academy for sustainable business offers consulting services to companies that want to become more sustainable or develop a sustainable business.
 During the first two years of its existence, the Academy is being supported by the German Federal Environmental Foundation.